Centreville Historic District (Centreville, Alabama)

-The Centreville Historic District is a historic district in Centreville, Alabama.
+The Centreville Historic District is a historic district in Centreville, Alabama, United States.
 It includes 7.5 acre and twenty buildings, including the Bibb County Courthouse.
 It is roughly bounded by Walnut Street, and the East and West Court squares.
 It features examples of Victorian architecture.
 The district was added to the National Register of Historic Places on October 19, 1978.

+List of structures

+The district is made up of 20 historic buildings, which are listed in no particular order.